 - 6 tablespoons hot water (helps make the rice and tapioca flours become like "gluten")

 - 1 granny smith apple, peeled & chopped (you'll need about 1 1/4 cups of 1/2 inch cubes, 130g)

 - 1 teaspoon apple pie spice (storebought blend, or see note below for sub)

 - 1/4 cup chopped pecan pieces

-NOTE: As always, use a scale for accurate results with gluten-free baking, to avoid room for error.
-This is the scale I use.
+- As always, use a scale for accurate results with gluten-free baking, to avoid room for error.
 I tested these pies with different starches and flours (with many fails!) and this is the best combo.
 It's crispy, buttery and has good structure.
 Therefore, I do not recommend subbing whatsoever.
 Both tapioca and rice flour perform very differently in dough form than other flours and are crucial.
 The pecan butter is crucial, as it's much more oily than other nut butters, which make it work in this crust.
 Another nut butter will not yield the same results, I tested.

 - Time saving tips: You can make both the pecan butter and the dough the day before you bake the pies, then it all comes together really fast.
 You can even make the filling the day before as well and just keep stored in the fridge.